Understanding Dividend Yield

 Dividend Yield Formula

-For example, if a company’s annual dividend is $1.50 and the stock trades at $25, the Dividend Yield is 6%. ($1.50 / $25 = 0.06)
+For example, if a company’s annual dividend is $1.50 and the stock trades at $25, the dividend yield is 6 percent: $1.50 / $25 = 0.06.

 Understanding Dividend Yield

-Here's a dividend yield example to explain the concept from Investopedia:
+Here's a dividend yield example from Investopedia:

-Suppose company XYZ's stock is trading at $20 and pays yearly dividends of $1 per share to its shareholders.
+"Suppose company ABC's stock is trading at $20 and pays yearly dividends of $1 per share to its shareholders.
 Also suppose that company XYZ’s stock is trading at $40 and also pays annual dividends of $1 per share.
 This means that company ABC’s dividend yield is 5% (1 / 20 = 0.05), while XYZ’s dividend yield is only 2.5% (1 / 40 = 0.025).
-Assuming all other factors are equivalent, then, an investor looking to use his or her portfolio to supplement his or her income would likely prefer ABC's stock over that of XYZ, as it has double the dividend yield.
+Assuming all other factors are equivalent, then, an investor looking to use his or her portfolio to supplement his or her income would likely prefer ABC's stock over that of XYZ, as it has double the dividend yield."